DQTienAG/dqtienag.github.io/README.md

-# My blog using Jekyll and the [Lagrange theme](https://github.com/LeNPaul/Lagrange)
+# My blog using Jekyll and the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy/)